-Nic McKissic-Luke joined the South Dakota State University football coaching staff in March 2013 and will coach the team’s running backs.
+Nic McKissic-Luke joined the South Dakota State University football coaching staff in March 2013 and will again coach the team’s running backs

 “Coach McKissic-Luke will be a tremendous addition to our coaching staff,” Jackrabbit head coach John Stiegelmeier said in announcing the hire.
 “He brings great energy to our program and has had some unique playing and coaching experiences.
 He also has developed good recruiting connections in Alabama, Georgia and Florida.”